lucaTagliapietra/lucaTagliapietra.github.io/_pages/about.md

 I have a broad spectrum of reserach interests thightly or losely connected to the human-robot collaboration and to the promotion of a win-win paradigm in such cooperation.

 I recieved the Ph.
 D. in Mechatronics Engineering from the University of Padova, supervised by Prof. Monica Reggiani.
 Than I moved to IIT as reserach fellow and than I headed back at the University of Padova.
-In the meanwhile, during the PhD, i was a visiting scholar for six months at the INSIGNEO institute for the In-Silico Medicine of the University of Sheffield (UK), under the supervision of Dr. Luca Modenese and Dr, Claudia Mazza.
+During the PhD, i was a visiting scholar for six months at the INSIGNEO institute for the In-Silico Medicine of the University of Sheffield (UK), under the supervision of Dr. Luca Modenese and Dr. Claudia Mazza.

 <!-- ##Research Interests